MAIF/otoroshi/manual/src/main/paradox/next/engine.md

 This plugin introduces new entities that will replace (one day maybe) service descriptors:

  - `routes`: a unique routing rule based on hostname, path, method and headers that will execute a bunch of plugins
- - `services`: multiple routing rules based on hostname, path, method and headers that will execute the same list of plugins
+ - `route-compositions`: multiple routing rules based on hostname, path, method and headers that will execute the same list of plugins
  - `targets`: how to contact a backend either by using a domain name or an ip address, supports mtls
  - `backends`: a list of targets to contact a backend